Ecommerce Conversion Rate: What It Is & How to Improve It

 What Is a Good Ecommerce Conversion Rate

-For some, a good conversion rate might be higher, especially if they are in a niche market with a strong customer base or if they have optimized their user experience and sales funnel effectively.
+For some, a good conversion rate might be higher than 2%, especially if they are in a niche market with a strong customer base or if they have optimized their user experience and sales funnel effectively.

 It’s important to remember that conversion rates can vary widely based on a number of factors, including: